luispedro/Programming-for-Scientists/website/homeworks.rst

     print email, hash(email)

 Where 'YOUR EMAIL ADDRESS' should be replaced by your actual email address, of course.
+The output will be your email followed by a number.

 See the notes_ for information on getting Python for your system.